prolificinteractive/material-calendarview/docs/DECORATORS.md

 ## How It Works

 A `DayViewDecorator` is an interface that has only two methods you need to implement, `shouldDecorate(CalendarDay)` and `decorate(DayViewFacade)`.
-`shouldDecorate()` is called for every date in the calendar to determine if the decorator should be applied that date.
+`shouldDecorate()` is called for every date in the calendar to determine if the decorator should be applied to that date.
 `decorate()` is called only one time to gather the customizations used for this decorator.
 This is so we can cache the decorations and efficiently apply them to many days.